word-up/react_styleguide/README.md

     * for example: `//TODO: (From Mark) hookup Ajax to rest server`

 ## React
-#### Add `propTypes` to every components
-  * It helps others to use the component easily and also help to catch some errors quickly.
-  * In alphabetic order

 #### Use multiple lines when we need to pass more than one props.
   * Organize props in alphabetic order.
     ```javascript